geostyler/geostyler/.github/pull_request_template.md

 <!--
 - Please give a short description of the changes you propose.
 Please use prose and try not to be too technical, if possible.
-- Should i link an issue or a pull request? -> #
+- Should I link an issue or a pull request? -> #
-- Should i mention some people? -> @
+- Should I mention some people? -> @
 -->

 ## Do you introduce a breaking change?